louisvarley/RetroSeller/README.md

 # Install

 - Clone this repo and setup to run under PHP7/8
+- Ensure you have the following PHP Extensions installed and enabled [ext-zip,ext-dom,ext-gd,ext-curl,ext-mbstring]
-- You will need to run `.composer.sh` to download all required components through composer
+- run `composer update` to download all required components
+- run `./.update.sh` to prepare all entities
 - When first launching, you will be asked to choose your initial user details
 - You will be asked for your database details (MySQL)
 - Setup will install the database schema and when complete you will be free to login